-4 If you have been placed on a sodium-restricted diet, it is best to inform your physician that our water contains up to 64.8 mg/L of sodium.
-Please visit our website at www. southingtonwater.org for more information.
+4 If you have been placed on a sodium-restricted diet, it is best to inform your physician that our water contains up to 64.8 milligrams per liter, or ppm, of sodium.
+Please visit www.southingtonwater.org for more information.